Review – Sam & Max: Night of the Raving Dead

 Nintendo wants violent sexy games

 Nintendo of America is courting mature content for the Wii.
 This is no doubt a good business strategy, but it still doesn’t sit totally right.
 However evil they were as a corporation, I always had a little respect for their slightly patronizing desire to protect us from unseemly content.
-Nintendo was the catcher in the rye. → Read the rest
+Nintendo was the catcher in the rye.
+Or, to put it a more asinine way, they were like that grandfather you have that once committed unspeakable atrocities in a war but now goes out of his way to protect you from the harshness of reality, despite the fact that you’re 36. → I regret learning to read.

 Weekly News We Care About Wrap Up – 8.18.06